marcinkornek/challange-app/README.md

 v 13.
 Once a user reaches 1000 points, she receives Superstar badge that is visible on his profile page. v 14.
 Question's author receives e-mail notification when someone answers his question. v 15.
-User receives e-mail notification when his answer is accepted.
-16. There is a leaderboard page where users are sorted by points.
+User receives e-mail notification when his answer is accepted. v(users can be sorted by points or usrname) 16.
+There is a leaderboard page where users are sorted by points.

 17. E-mails are sent via background jobs.